Wobblyyyy/showmethekey/README.md

 # Install

 ## Install with scripts
+Note: all of the following assumes you're running a Linux machine with `apt` installed.
+If you're not, you're kind of out of luck... sorry!

 If you're lazy and just want to copy-paste a command, here you go.
 ```